agsb/f2u/README.md

         movw r30, r24
      .endif

      ijmp

     _enter:
      ; push isp into rsp
      st -Y, r30
      st -Y, r31

     ; go next it
      movw r30, r24
      rjmp _next

+    ; inner ends

-2) the inner interpreter with pull and push at return stack and emulated branch and link for primitives
+## _the inner interpreter (2) with pull and push at return stack and emulated branch and link for primitives_

     ;
-    ; WARNING: this inner still only works for program memory (flash) ;
+    ; inner interpreter pull/push and branch/link
+    ;

     _ends:
      ; does nothing and mark as primitive nop